Children’s Headphones, Tablets and Travel Tech

 Does your toddler love to chew on things?
 (Let’s face it, what toddler doesn’t?)
-Well, these toddler headphones are made with food-grade material (BPA-free), they include a tangle-free cord, and they feature volume-limiting hearing protection.
-Cute designs include pink and blue cats, a huggable brown bear, or a googly-eyed ladybug.
-Are you sold yet?
+Well, these toddler headphones are made with food-grade material (BPA-free) and they feature volume-limiting hearing protection.
+Plus, who can resist the cute cat design?!

 These toddler headphones by Cozy Phones are essentially speakers built into a headband.
 They are super comfortable, soft, and washable (remove the speakers!).
 These are a smart alternative for kids who hate earbuds, struggle with bulky headphones, or have sensory issues like SPD.